chitti239/E-commerce-follow-along/README.md

 - Created Product update enpoint for updatind process.
 - Created Form for updating data in frontend and also created auto-fill function.

+## Milestone 14

+- Created product delete endpoint for updating products.
+- Created form for Deleting product in the frontend.

 This project aims to provide a full-featured e-commerce solution while enhancing your skills in web development, database management, and user interaction using the MERN stack.